PakhrinLab/SumoPred-PLM/README.md

-# SumoPred-PLM: human SUMOylation and SUMO2/3 sites Prediction using Pre-trained Protein Language Model.
+# SumoPred-PLM: human SUMOylation and SUMO2/3 sites Prediction using Pre-trained Protein Language Model

-# OglyPred-PLM
-Human *O*-linked Glycosylation Site Prediction Using Pretrained Protein Language Model

 To guarantee proper use of our tool, please follow all the steps in the presented order.
 <br>
 <br>
 >[!Note]
-> All the programs provided in this repository are properly tested and accurate for its functionality!
+> All the programs in this repository are properly tested and accurate for its functionality!
 ## How it Works
-OglyPred-PLM is a multi-layer perceptron based approach that leverages contexualized embeddings generated from the ProT5-XL-UniRef50 Protein Language Model (Referred here as `ProT5 PLM`) to predict Human O-linked glycosylation sites (`"S/T"`).
+SumoPred-PLM is a multi-layer perceptron-based approach that leverages contextualized embeddings generated from the ProT5-XL-UniRef50 Protein Language Model (Referred to here as `ProT5 PLM`) to predict Human SUMOylation and SUMO2/3 sites (`"K"`).

 ## Environment Details

-OglyPred-PLM was developed in the following environment:
+SumoPred-PLM was developed in the following environment:

 - Python version: 3.8.3.final.0
 - Python bits: 64